Police

 NYPD cop involved

-Frascatore has had his gun and badge taken away from him and he’s been placed on modified duty pending an investigation.
+Frascatore has had his gun and badge taken away from him.
+He’s been placed on modified duty pending an investigation.
 However, Blake wants the officer fired.

 “You’ve got the badge and [are] supposed to treat that with honor,” Blake said in an interview.
 “I don’t think he deserves to ever have a badge again.”

-Mayor Bill de Blasio and Bratton personally apologized to Blake, but Blake said the apology is not enough and that the incident could have gone another way and speaks to a bigger systematic problem.
+Mayor Bill de Blasio and Bratton personally apologized to Blake.
+Blake said the apology is not enough.
+He further stated the incident could have gone another way and speaks to a bigger systematic problem.

 “If I had [offered] any sort of resistance, I wonder what could have happened.
 I could have broken bones, a concussion or worse,” Blake said.